winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 When resources are created, updated, and deleted dynamically as part of an application's data path, we lose many of these benefits.
-I’ve heard of many cases where an application was designed around creating resources dynamically, and entire projects and teams had to be dedicated *just* to garbage collecting these resources.
+I’ve heard of many cases where an application was designed around creating resources dynamically, and entire projects and teams had to be dedicated *just* to writing code that garbage collects these resources.

-Applications depending on dynamic resource creation are needed in some cases of course (like applications that provision cloud resources on behalf of a user), but these tend to be the exception to the rule.
+There are a few kinds of applications that require dynamic resource creation of course (like applications that provision cloud resources on behalf of other users), but these tend to be the exception to the rule.

-## Static app architectures are more resistant to network changes
+## Static app architectures are more resilient

 Second, dynamic resource creation can make your application more likely to encounter runtime errors in production.
 Resource creation and deletion typically